walsh-quail-labs/IMC_Brain/README.md

 ## Data

-Tif files including masks for each paitionts and used for cell type assignments.
-Segmentation and cell type assignment results are provided in their sub folders.
+Tif files including masks for each patient and used for cell type assignments.
+Segmentation and cell type assignment results are provided in their subfolders.